willgbryan/reach_analytics/README.md

 ## Connecting the backend using Flask

-This section will provide a detailed guide on how to connect the backend using Flask.
-The main files involved in this process are [testing.py](three/testing.py) and [main_page.js](reach-frontend/src/main_page.js).

 Flask enables defined methods or classes to act as API's with defined input request formats.
 In [testing.py](three/testing.py), the following code is used to configure the flask app and declare necessary file paths for functions such as uploading documents:

 ```python